alexajimenez24/CakeTalk/README.md

 ## How to Log In

-Use any credentials — the login is a prototype (not real authentication):
+Use any credentials: the login is a prototype (not real authentication):

 - **Username:** `sarah@example.com` *(pre-filled)*
 - **Password:** `password` *(pre-filled)*